himansumallik/ML-Dataset-Analysis/README.md

 Follow these steps to run the project on your system or in Google Colab.

-## 🔹 How to Run

-Follow these steps to run the project locally or in Google Colab.

 ### 1. Clone the repository
 ```bash
 git clone https://github.com/your-username/ML-End-to-End-Project.git